Don’t let Unscrupulous Mortgage brokers hoodwink you into believing they can secure you a self-cert mortgage.

 However, if you type “self-cert mortgages” into Google or Yahoo, you will still find many sites and mortgage brokers promising to secure these types of products.
 Let’s get things straight, it’s a scam, nothing more, a trick to get you to their website.
 Don’t be deceived by these dubious mortgage brokers or finance companies.

 Back in the old days of the “self-cert mortgage” many self employed people were conned by unscrupulous mortgage brokers claiming that this was the only way they could secure a mortgage.
 That was never the case.
-A number of specialist mortgage brokers like us had access to flexible underwriting terms with a handful of high street lenders which used a common sense approach to assessing affordability.
+A number of specialist mortgage brokers like us had access to ible underwriting terms with a handful of high street lenders which used a common sense approach to assessing affordability.

 Applying directly to your bank or mutual society